What Are UGC Usage Rights?

 Commercial Rights

-These rights allow you to use UGC to drive profits, including commercial purposes such as social ad campaigns or other ad spots.
-These can be obtained through
+These rights allow you to use UGC to drive profits, including commercial purposes such as social ad campaigns.
+Here's an example of how a brand might track UGC usage rights for ads in a spreadsheet:

 Attribution Rights